awb715/band-chatbot/README.md

 ## 🔐 Security

-- Roles and RLS for Bronze/Silver/Gold
+- Roles and RLS enforced across schemas; service role required for writes
-- Service role required for writes; public views for safe reads where applicable
+- Do not commit secrets. `.cursor/` is ignored; keep tokens in env vars
+- If a token is ever committed, rotate it immediately

+## 🗂️ Data Files
+- Large JSON snapshots live under `scripts/json/` and `archive_offset_attempts/`
+- Keep only essential examples in Git; consider Git LFS for very large data

 ## 📈 Status

 - Silver schema: songs, venues, shows, setlists ready
-- ETL functions: core functions implemented; orchestration function available
+- ETL functions: Bronze ingestion and Silver orchestration implemented
-- Designed for <500ms typical chatbot queries with indexes and helpers
+- Designed for fast chatbot queries with proper indexes

 ---